anisha661/FlightReservationSystem/README.md

-Flight Reservation System Built using Spring Boot and Spring Security.I built this project for practice purpose.
+Flight Reservation System Built using Spring Boot, Spring Data JPA and Spring Security .
 System User has two roles ADMIN and USER

 USER can